Hackathon Facilitation

 This transformative journey, part of the

-"Hacking the 6th Wave" project
+"Hacking the 6th Wave" project, aims to

 integrate the dynamic hackathon model into